Convert your fMRI data into BIDS format¶

 Each events.tsv

-file should contain at least three columns: onset
+file must contain at least three columns: onset

 , duration